 Markwayne and Christie founded multiple successful companies including Mullin Plumbing, Mullin Environmental, Mullin Services, Mullin Properties, and Rowan’s Steakhouse to name a few.
 Today, Mullin Plumbing is one of the largest service companies in the region.
 Together, Markwayne and Christie employ hundreds of employees across the state.
 As one of the few business owners in Congress, Mullin brings the business perspective into the national debate on many issues directly impacting Oklahoma’s thousands of small businesses.

 Mullin is an enrolled member of the Cherokee Nation.
 As one of only five Native Americans currently serving in the House, Mullin brings a firsthand knowledge of Native American issues to Washington, D.C.

 Mullin is a former Mixed Martial Arts (MMA) fighter with a professional record of 5-0 and he was inducted into the Oklahoma Wrestling Hall of Fame in 2016.
 He remains active in the wrestling community and on any given weekend he can be found coaching his kids and other young people in tournaments across the country.
 Mullin also leads a bipartisan workout group every morning he is in Washington, bringing both Republicans and Democrats together in their dislike of burpees.

 In 2010, Mullin completed his education and received his degree in Applied Science in Construction Technology from Oklahoma State University Institute of Technology.
 Additionally, he received an honorary doctorate degree from Bacone College in 2018.

-Mullin currently serves on the House Energy and Commerce Committee including the Subcommittee on Oversight and Investigations Subcommittee, Subcommittee on Health, and on Environment and Climate Change.
+Mullin currently serves on the House Energy and Commerce Committee including the Subcommittee on Communications and Technology, Subcommittee on Health, and on Environment and Climate Change.
 Mullin also serves on the House Permanent Select Committee on Intelligence as Ranking Member of the Subcommittee on Intelligence, Modernization, and Readiness and as a member of the Subcommittee on Defense Intelligence and Warfighter Support and the Subcommittee on Strategic Technologies and Advanced Research..
 Additionally, Mullin is a member of a number of caucuses, and is a co-chair of the House Energy Action Team (HEAT) and the Innovation Caucus.